 If you want to read all about The Continuing Adventures of Stray Cat NOLA, click on Stray Cat NOLA Adventures, which can also, PS, introduce the current, related, blog advice.

-There's a whole lot more going on with your cat than you know.
+In other words, there's a whole lot more going on with your cat than you know.

-For instance, to approximate Stray Cat NOLA's worldview, I use certain grammar and sentence structures unconventionally.
+And to capture this, to approximate Stray Cat NOLA's worldview, I use certain grammar and sentence structures unconventionally.

 Including not using them at all.

 This occurs when Stray Cay NOLA, or other cats, speak as cats communicate among themselves in many ways, but prefer to do so silently.

 Other examples include Italics, which may be used for emphasis!
 Or for the Title of A Book.
 But, also, to indicate any thoughts Stray Cat NOLA may be thinking, including entreaty of the feline god, Bast, through purrayer.